ocelotsloth/lib-ical/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](LICENSE)
 [![Build Status](https://travis-ci.org/srct/ical-generator.svg?branch=master)](https://travis-ci.org/srct/ical-generator)

+This is the SRCT fork of Sebbo2002's ical-generator

 ical-generator is a small piece of code which generates ical calendar files.
 I use this to generate subscriptionable calendar feeds.